Skip to main content

 Necessary conditions for a dust explosion to occur.

-The particle size distribution and the moisture content are of eminent importance for the dusts’ explosive character.
-Generally smaller particles of dust generate a stronger reaction, since finer particles have a larger specific area (i.e. area per mass) and combustion is more easily spread between smaller particles.
+The particle distribution and the moisture content are of eminent importance for the dusts’ explosive characteristics.
+Generally smaller particles of dust generate a stronger reaction, since finer particles have a larger specific area (i.e. area per mass) and combustion more easily spread between smaller particles.

 Specific surface area (area per mass) increases with decreasing particle size.

-In the first figure, the oxygen reaches 6 sides which corresponds a surface area of 6 cm2, in the second case the same figure has 48 faces and a surface area of 12 cm2 while the third figure consists of 384 faces and a surface area of 24 cm2.
+In the first case, the oxygen reaches 6 sides which corresponds a surface area of 6 cm2.
+In the second case the same figure has 48 faces and a surface area of 12 cm2 while the third figure consists of 384 faces and a surface area of 24 cm2.

 Similarly, the shape also affects the rate of combustion.
 An irregular or flakey particle has a larger surface area than a spherical, for example.
-The two sides that first meet during combustion determine the thinnest part of the particle.
+The two sides that first meet during combustion, determine the thinnest part of a particle.
+The combustion rate is thus proportional to the smallest dimension of a particle divided by two.

 Specific surface area (area per mass) depends on the shape of the particle.
 The particle shaped as a flake, to the left, has a larger surface area than the spherical one.

-According to the EU regulations testing is performed on particles with a diameter <500 μm.
-Moisture content shall be declared but no recommended range is specified.
+According to the EU regulations testing is performed on particles with diameter <500 μm.
+Moisture content shall be declared but there is no recommended range specified.
 The American standards are more conservative and recommends a maximum moisture content of 5 % and a maximum particle size of <75 μm.
-Testing may be performed on as received samples to match dust which is normally found in the process, however there is a risk of accumulated fine dust even at industries generally handling coarser materials.
+Testing may be performed on as received samples to match the dust which is normally found in the process.
+However, there is a risk of accumulated fine dust even at industries generally handling coarser materials, as the handling itself can give rise to a fine fraction.

 RISE has six pieces of equipment which can be used to determine nine different explosive parameters.
-This includes a 20 L sphere where the most common test indicates the maximum pressure achieved from an explosion in a contained space and how fast it develops (pmax, dp/dtmax and Kst).
-Two apparatus defines at which temperature a dust layer and a dust cloud will ignite (minimum ignition temperature) along with two Hartmann tubes, one to perform screening tests and one for defining the minimum ignition energy required to ignite a dust cloud.
+This includes two Hartmann tubes, one to perform a screening test, a yes/no test to see if the dust is combustible or not and one for defining the minimum ignition energy required to ignite a dust cloud.
+A 20 L sphere where the most common test indicates the maximum pressure achieved from an explosion in a contained space and how fast it develops (pmax, dp/dtmax and Kst).
+Two apparatuses define at which temperature a dust layer and a dust cloud will ignite (minimum ignition temperature).

-Similar to flammable gases, dust has an explosive range with an upper and lower limit.
+Like flammable gases, dust has an explosive range with an upper and lower limit.
 The crucial difference is that these limits are difficult to use in practice due to the mobility of the dust.
 Dust concentrations can change rapidly due to deposition and entrainment caused by swirling.
-As a rule of thumb, when a 25 W light bulb at a distance of 2 meters is obscured by a dust cloud, the lower explosive limit has been surpassed.
-Another general rule is that it is time to clean when footprints are visible on the floor; a 1 mm dust layer is sufficient to create a hazard if the dust swirls up and forms an explosive mixture.
+As a rule of thumb, when a 25 W light bulb at two meters distance is obscured by a dust cloud, the lower explosive limit has been surpassed.
+Another general rule is that it is time to clean when footprints are visible on the floor.
+1 mm dust layer is sufficient to create a hazard if the dust swirls up and forms an explosive mixture.

 More information